-Safer Together is our new approach to reducing the risks of bushfire, it focuses on how effective our actions are in reducing risk, not just the amount of activity we undertake.
+Safer Together is our approach to reducing the risks of bushfire, it focuses on how effective our actions are in reducing risk, not just the amount of activity we undertake.

-This new approach sees us move from a hectare target for planned burns, to a risk reduction target for bushfire management.
+This approach saw us move from a hectare target for planned burns, to a risk reduction target for bushfire management.
 It means a more integrated approach across public and private land, with fuel management just one of the range of different management actions we will take to protect lives, homes, jobs and the environment.

 Inspector General Emergency Management Recommendations